myiremark/gpg-encrypted-git-remotes/readme.md

 The output hash for the last commit should be the same using the commands below.

+#### ATTENTION: notice the --no-cache below! we're using git in the docker files.

+In order to rebuild this from source and modify, you'll have to copy lines 9-13 from [receiver.Dockerfile](https://github.com/myiremark/gpg-encrypted-git-remotes/blob/master/receiver.Dockerfile#L9-L13) into lines 9-13 of [sender.Dockerfile](https://github.com/myiremark/gpg-encrypted-git-remotes/blob/master/sender.Dockerfile#L9-L13) and build again with --no-cache.

 ```
 git clone git@github.com:myiremark/gpg-encrypted-git-remotes.git && cd gpg-encrypted-git-remotes
 ```